Cheery22487/hive_arbitrage/README.md

 # How its going

-This is a view of the bots performance since the start.
+This is a visualization of the bot's performance since its launch.

 ![Arbitrage Performance](plot/plot.png)